Introduction to Industrial Scrubbers

 Dry Vs. Wet Scrubbers

 Industrial scrubbers are categorized as either “dry” or “wet”.
+It’s important to understand the differences between wet vs. dry scrubbers.
 Dry scrubbers generally cannot achieve the same level of pollutant removal as wet scrubbers, but they are well-suited for applications in facilities that lack the infrastructure to properly handle produced wastewater.

 Dry scrubbers remove pollutants from exhaust gases without the use of liquids.
 Instead, they utilize a dry reaction material known as “sorbent”, such as alkaline slurry, and they are primarily implemented for removal of acid from gas by moving the gas through the sorbent “dust” to maximize binding.